amberpad/amberpad-desktop/README.md

 App to make annotations with the visuals of a Webchat.

 ## Enviroment settings
-Enviromental variables only supported in development enviroments
+Enviromental variables only supported in development enviroments.
+Usage of ".env" file inside the root of the project is supported.

 | Variables | Description | Type |
 |-|-|-|